sidiousvic/77.js/JOURNAL.md

 - Had my third interview with [Code Chrysalis](https://www.codechrysalis.io/).
 As expected, the challenge the interviewer gave me was different from what I had done before.
 I failed.
 - The task was to swap an object's `key: value` pairs.
-- Got stuck while assuming that logging an object's keys with a for loop would return indexes (such as 0, 1, 2...) instead of the keys themselves.
-Stupidly, did not simply log them to check.
+- Got stuck while assuming that logging an object's keys with a for loop would return indexes (0, 1, 2, 3) instead of the keys ('a', 'b', 'c', 'd') themselves.
+Sadly, did not simply log them to check.
 - Will study objects thoroughly to prepare for the follwing check-in next week.

 ## Wed 10 Apr 2019